danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

   integrating with intake's `DataSource` abstraction have been sketched in [danielballan/reader_prototype](https://github.com/danielballan/reader_prototype).

+## Related questions not in scope

+This design leaves room for libraries that define Reader-compliant objects and libraries that make use of them to address questions such as:

+* when to load directly and when to load in a deferred fashion, "lazily"
+* when and how to leverage parallelism
+* handling deeply heirarchical or unstructured data using container types not specifically mentioned here
+* when to detect types implicitly and when to mark up types explicitly
+* remote access

+Work in these areas is compatible with the proposed standard and need not be explicitly addressed by it.

 ## How should we organize?

 If this idea gains buy-in from library maintainers, where should we document and